 We believe that our ability to increase the number of customers that sell our products to consumers is an indicator of our market penetration and our future business opportunities.
 We define our customers as the entities that sell our products to consumers.
 With certain of our retail customers, like Whole Foods and Sprouts, we sell our products through distributors.
 We are not able to precisely attribute our net revenue to a specific retailer for products sold through such channels.
-We rely on third-party data to calculate the portion of retail sales attributable to such retailers, but this data is inherently imprecise because it is based on gross sales generated by our products sold at retailers, without accounting for price concessions, promotional activities or chargebacks, and because it measures retail sales for only the portion of our retailers serviced through distributors.
-Based on this third-party data and internal analysis, Whole Foods accounted for approximately 37%, 33% and 31% of our retail sales in fiscal years 2017, 2018 and 2019, respectively, and Sprouts accounted for approximately 7%, 9% and 8% of our retail sales in fiscal years 2017, 2018 and 2019, respectively.
-Further, for the 39-week periods ended September 29, 2019 and September 27, 2020, Whole Foods accounted for approximately 30% and 28% of our retail sales, respectively, and Sprouts accounted for approximately 8% and 7% of our retail sales, respectively.
+We rely on third-party data to calculate the portion of retail sales attributable to such retailers, but this data is inherently imprecise because it is based on gross sales generated by our products sold at retailers, without accounting for price concessions, promotional activities or chargebacks, and because it measures retail sales for only the portion of our retail sales in fiscal years 2017, 2018 and 2019, respectively, and Sprouts accounted for approximately 7%, 9% and 8% of our retail sales in fiscal years 2017, 2018 and 2019, respectively.
+Further, for the 26-week periods ended June 30, 2019 and June 28, 2020, Whole Foods accounted for approximately 32% and 29% of our retail sales, respectively, and Sprouts accounted for approximately 8% and 7% of our retail sales, respectively.